EerikSaksi/stat_buff/timelog.md

 ## Nov 25 (4 hours)
 - Finished the parse of all exercises, and integrated the users body stats (a user who has given their stats can find their relative strength as a percentage.)
 - Refactoring.
 I realized that I should be able to open another users page, so instead of passing the current authenticated users name in to the user component, I fetch that from the local state.
-This way if a username was passed we know we are looking at another users page.
+This way if a username was passed we know we are looking at another users page, so we can omit things like edit profile.